Idaho State Highway 66

 State Highway 66 (SH-66) is a state highway located entirely within Latah County, Idaho, United States.
 It travels for less than 1 mi from Palouse Cove Road at the Washington state line to U.S. Route 95 (US-95) north of Viola.
 The highway is maintained by the Idaho Transportation Department.

 Route description

-SH-66 begins at the Washington state line as a continuation Palouse Cove Road, which connects to the city of Palouse.
+SH-66 begins at the Washington state line as a continuation of Palouse Cove Road, which connects to the city of Palouse.
 From the state line, the highway travels southeast through a rural area and turns east to reach its terminus at US-95 north of Viola.
 The route is a two-lane undivided road for its entire length.